 Your vet will let you know if this is a good option for you.
 Don’t just go out willy nilly and start jabbing your cat with needles and filling them with fluids.

-Like I said, the first few tries were a bit of a shitshow, but Cleo and I now have the hang of it.
+Like I said, the first few tries were a bit of a shitshow, but Cleo and I got the hang of it.

 STUFF YOU WANT TO KNOW